alex-shpak/rx-jersey/gitbook/rx-jersey-server.md

 ```

 ## Inteceptor
-You can use RxJava enabled interceptors
+You can use RxJava enabled interceptors.
+Result of such interceptor will be ignored.
+Thrown or returned error would be redirected to jersey.

 #### RxJava
-Result of such interceptor will be ignored
 ```java
 public class SimpleInterceptor implements ObservableRequestInterceptor<Void> {
     public Observable<Void> intercept(ContainerRequestContext requestContext) {